- Do your hair and makeup as you would if you were going out for a meal or similar event.

 - Vaseline will be rubbed over your belly in preparation for the plaster.
 Please advise if you are allergic to vaseline.

-- Ensure your baby is well fed and slept prior to the session.
+- Ensure your baby is well fed prior to the session.
 There will be some time for a ‘top up’ feed if necessary.
 In the case of a newborn, sometimes keeping your baby up for an hour before your session increases the chances of your baby sleeping during the session.

 - Ensure mittens are used in the days leading up to the photo shoot to avoid scratches.